How To: SLA Monitoring & Reporting

 Obkio uses synthetic traffic (synthetic monitoring) to simulate the end-user experience when using various applications like VoIP or Video, to interpret the performance that users are actually experiencing.

-The data from both performance metrics and user experience metrics will help you understand if your performance and user experience are meeting the SLA requirements.
+The data from performance metrics, user experience metrics and SLA metrics will help you understand if your performance and user experience are meeting the SLA requirements.
 Service Providers can also measure these metrics to proactively address issues and maintain high levels of customer satisfaction.

 Another big part of SLA monitoring and reporting is collecting and analyzing historical data.